- About Coverfox

-To avoid frauds in pension system, it is good to link for the pensioners to link their Aadhaar card number with the pension account in order to receive pension.
+To avoid frauds in pension system, it is good to link for the pensioners to link their Aadhar card number with the pension account in order to receive pension.
 However, this linking is not mandatory.
 This is how the senior citizens would be eligible to get their pension in a timely way.
-All they need to do is register their Aadhaar cards with their pension accounts.
+All they need to do is register their Aadhar with their pension accounts.

-The Pradhan Mantri Jan Dhan Yojana (PMJDY) also considers Aadhaar card as the only document to open the bank account.
+The Pradhan Mantri Jan Dhan Yojana (PMJDY) also considers Aadhar as the only document to open the bank account.
 However, you may also open this PMJDY account with the help of other documents.
 You may get benefits such as RuPay card, accident insurance, etc. under this plan.

 Aadhar Card comprises of details about the person enrolled in it.
 Some aadhar details are printed on the card while other are encrypted and stored in a QR code for security purposes and can be accessed only through authorised channels.

 aadhar details printed on the card are as follows